Packers vs. Raiders Injury Report — Week 5

 Packers Season Insights

-- The Packers' offense has been a bottom-five unit in total offense this season, registering 280.8 total yards per game, which ranks fourth-worst in the NFL.
-On defense, they rank 21st with 352.5 total yards ceded per contest.
+- The Packers' offense has been bottom-five in total offense this season, posting 280.8 total yards per game, which ranks fourth-worst in the NFL.
+On the defensive side of the ball, they rank 21st with 352.5 total yards ceded per contest.

 Packers vs. Raiders Betting Info